intuition-dev/intuDocs/meta-website/10_pillars_.md

 **Background**

-Low-code is the smart way of creating user-effective front-end web and application development, using low-code programming.
+Low-code is the most productive way of creating user-effective front-end web and application development.
 Instead of creating a web application from scratch that can be strenuous, and time-consuming, people decide to use low-code as the perfect developer's choice that has been built only to be edited and customized for special